IEC-61400-15/eya_def/README.md

 reference.
 Full details will be provided at a separate documentation site, which still needs to be developed.

+## Status

+Please note that the EYA DEF is currently in *draft* status and will be subject to extension and modification.
+Some elements are currently incomplete.
+Please see the issues page for details of open items.

+We welcome new people to get involved in the development work.

 ## Aims and use cases

 The EYA DEF aims to facilitate the following: